Danny600946/JavaFitnessApp/README.md

 # JavaFitnessApp
-Creaying and designing a fitness app to track calories and exercise using JavaFX.
+Creating and designing a fitness app to track calories and exercise using JavaFX.